The Farewell Waltz: Day 2

 When he sees her the next day, he meets with Bertlef and Škréta and tells them of his plan, admitting that he wants to have an abortion because he loves his wife, the actress, so much.
-When he meets with Růžena, he tells her that he loves her and wants to go on a trip with her, but asks that she have an abortion because the love they have together shouldn't be hindered by a child just yet.
+When he meets with Růžena, he tells her that he loves her and wants to go on a trip with her, but asks that she have an abortion because the love they have together should not be hindered by a child just yet.
 Růžena, although suspicious seems to agree with this plan before the pair are followed and then harassed by František, a local handyman in love with Růžena.
 Klima returns to the capital to appease his wife, but she knows that Klima has been unfaithful, and is saddened by his attempts to hide it.

 Jakub at the same time is visiting his friend Olga, the daughter of an old political rival who he cared for when her father was killed.
 He is leaving Czechoslovakia because of the political climate and has visited the spa to say goodbye.
 He reveals that Dr. Škréta once made a pill for him which would allow him to kill himself if ingested, as a way of being in control of his own fate if captured again.